GenomicsStandardsConsortium/mixs/src/docs/policy.md

 * All pull requests (PRs) must be reviewed by at least one other person besides the requester who is a member of the TWG.
 Additional reviewers are encouraged.
   * If the issue author does not make the PR, they should be included as a pull request reviewer.

 **TODO:** Add policy about who can commit directly to mixs repo and merge pull requests.
+CREATE AN ISSUE FOR THIS!!!
 * should anyone be allowed to commit directly to main (PRs are merged, not committed)
 * rules  allow us to control this
 * Who has permission to create branches is controlled by roles